alarmringing/interactive-portfolio/documentation_and_notes.md

 - cyberpunk practice needs react-three-fiber 4 beta.
 - kinetic typography uses three-bmfont-text, and vanilla threejs.
 - When you want to import just by using html://URL/FILEPATH use the static folder (static/FILEPATH gets served there).
 It's better to [import assets directly in the javascript file](https://www.gatsbyjs.com/docs/how-to/images-and-media/importing-assets-into-files/)
+- MSDFShader.js is modified to match GLSL 3.0 standards
+- You can just decare variable called 'control' to set mouse controls
+- three-bmfont-text only works with ASCII characters for now.

 # Legacy notes from Gatsby + Netlify CMS Starter